Why should I choose "Crossings"?

 No. Rallies usually go to a fixed campsite and then stay there for a long period.
 Our tours move around more allowing you to see more of the countries and areas that you are visiting.
 Also, you do not have to be part of the group all the time.
 Many of our customers feed back to us that they really enjoy having independence and freedom on the tour, whilst being part of a group when they want to.

 How many motorhomers will be in the group?

 Typically there are between siz and twleve vans on each tour.
 We guarantee that there will never be more than twelve plus your tour leaders.

 What happens if there are not enough motorhomes to run the tour?

-We operate on small numbers, so we usually only need three motorhomes for us to run the tour.
+We operate on small numbers, so we usually only need five motorhomes for us to run the tour.
 If we do not meet the minimum number you will be offered a full refund or we can try to place you on another tour if you prefer.
 If we do have to cancel we will let you know as soon as possible.
 In the last three years we have never had to cancel a tour due to lack of numbers.